xgirma/advanced-state-management-in-react-applications/chapters/ch.05/README.md

 */
 ```

-# 3. combineReducer: one store
+# 3. combineReducers: one store
 React only has the idea of one store, one tree, and one reducer.

 >Combining reducers allowes you to break your application into smaller parts.